New Girl season 5: Production

 On March 31, 2015, New Girl was renewed for a fifth season.
 The show remained in production after wrapping season four in order to get a jump on season 5 ahead of Deschanel's maternity leave.
 Deschanel was absent in 6 episodes of the fifth season.
 The onscreen reason for her absence was that her character was sequestered for jury duty.

 John Cho was the first guest announced after New Girl was renewed for season 5.
 Fred Armisen, Stephen Rannazzisi and Ally Maki all signed up to guest star this season.

-Megan Fox was cast in the role of Reagan and temporarily filled in for Zooey Deschanel after she pre-taped her episodes last spring before taking a maternity leave.
-This season did not premiere in the autumn of 2015, but instead on January 2016, with what Fox states to be "its first-ever season of virtually uninterrupted originals."
+Megan Fox was cast in the role of Reagan and temporarily filled in for Zooey Deschanel who pre-taped her episodes in the spring before taking a maternity leave.
+This season did not premiere in the autumn of 2015, but instead in January 2016, with what Fox states to be "its first-ever season of virtually uninterrupted originals."
 Damon Wayans, Jr. made his return for a two episode arc this season.